Betsy Palmer

 Columbia Pictures

 After her Mercedes broke down, Palmer needed cash and reluctantly took the titular role of Pamela Voorhees, the vengeful mother of her camp-attending little boy, Jason.
 Originally she thought the script was crap, not realizing that this role would revitalize her career in an epic way, bringing her fame to a new generation.
 Her turn from sweet, do-gooder characters to the superbly acted. all-consuming, vengeful Mrs. Voorhees opened up a new door for Palmer, finding her fans who never knew the depth of her phenomenal career.
-He maniacal grin also helped propel Friday the 13th into the Slasher stratosphere, garnering the franchise nine sequels, a match up of two of the most popular Horror icons in history in 2003’s Freddy vs. Jason, a remake, and more to come.
-She did a cameo appearance in the sequel, Friday the 13th Part II (1981), but would turn down the role for 2003’s Freddy vs. Jason.
+His maniacal grin also helped propel Friday the 13th into the Slasher stratosphere, garnering the franchise nine sequels, a match up of two of the most popular Horror icons in history in 2003’s Freddy vs. Jason, a remake, and more to come.
+She did a cameo appearance in the sequel, Friday the 13th Part 2 (1981), but would turn down the role for 2003’s Freddy vs. Jason.
 These roles led to her becoming a regular in the Horror convention circuit, drawing in high numbers to meet the dangerously loving Mrs. Voorhees, which she has said she enjoyed because she liked fans and people in general.
-Modest in her work, Palmer did not like seeing herself on screen, so she only saw Friday the 13th three time.
+Modest in her work, Palmer did not like seeing herself on screen, so she only saw Friday the 13th three times.
 In retrospect, she thought the movie’s popularity was because the viewer had to use their imagination since everything was not spelled out for them.
 Plus, she thought viewers could sympathize with her actions.

 Betsy Palmer in Friday the 13th (1980)